-A study of small businesses revealed that employees steal an average of 10 minutes a day from their employers.
-This is more apt to happen when remote workers use the honor system to fill out handwritten timesheets.
-You may be aware that this practice occurs in your company, but don’t know how to stop it or maybe you haven’t considered it to be a big deal.
+A small business study revealed that employees steal 10 minutes a day from their employers.
+This time theft happens when remote employees use handwritten timecards.
+You may be aware that this practice occurs in your company but don’t know how to stop it, or you haven’t considered it a big deal.
 It is.

-- Then you must consider the payroll expenses such as workers compensation and payroll taxes associated with these extra unearned wages.
+Then consider the payroll expenses associated with these extra unearned wages, such as workers’ compensation and payroll taxes.

 Don’t allow inaccurate timekeeping methods to be a money trap for your small business.
 The costs are real, must be counted, and are avoidable.
 The excitement over more money in your bank account and a management system to make your life easier will eliminate your need for Red Bulls.